krenalis/krenalis/doc/src/changing-user-schema.md

 ## Properties and types limitations

-Here are the restrictions on properties and their types imposed directly by Chichi, which apply regardless of the data warehouse used.
+Here are the restrictions on properties and their types imposed directly by Meergo, which apply regardless of the data warehouse used.
 Each data warehouse may further restrict the supported types (see [Data Warehouse](./data-warehouse.md) and its subsections for more details on this).

-These are the limits imposed by Chichi:
+These are the limits imposed by Meergo:

 * Array types cannot have items of type Array, Object, or Map.
 * Map types cannot have values of type Array, Object, or Map.